yonggqiii/it5100a-notes/src/railway_pattern/functors.md

      -> C                         > F(C)
 ```

 What's so special about categories and functors, especially since categories are so abstract and have so little requirements for being one?
-This is precisely the beauty of category theory&mdash;it is abstract and simple enough for many things to assemble into one, yet the requirement of associativity and unity of the composition of morphisms and identities make categories behave in the _most obvious way_!
+This is precisely the beauty of category theory&mdash;it is abstract and simple enough for many things to assemble into one, yet the requirement of associativity and unity of the composition of morphisms and identities make things that assemble into categories behave in the _most obvious way_!

 ## Types as Functors
 There are two parts two a functor in \\(\mathcal{H}\\):